amblafont/graph-editor-web/README.md

 # Collaborating on the same diagram

 By running a server, it is possible to collaborate on the same diagram (check the "Connect" button at the top of the diagram editor, or use the url index.html?server=address-of-the-server).
 But for that you need to run a server (see below).
+The server can manage multiple independent sessions, created on demand when accessing a given route of the server.

 ## Hosting platform

 Check https://github.com/amblafont/yade-server to give it a try with a public available test server, and more information about how to host your own server.

-## VSCode
+## Local run

-The [vscode extension](https://marketplace.visualstudio.com/items?itemName=amblafont.coreact-yade) includes an implementation of the server, that you can start with the appropriate command.
-You can then share the server running locally using the LiveShare vscode extension.

 If you prefer to run the server manually (on port 8080, cf head of server.ts):
 - `npm install` (the first time, or if needed)